almibe/ligature-specification/wander.md

 ## A Note on Operators

-Currently, Wander doesn't really support many operators.
+Currently, Wander doesn't really support operators.
 It's basically just the = used in let statements.
 This might change but for now I'm trying to avoid them.
 This means that everywhere in a normal C-style language you'd use an operator in Wander you call a function.